-Our application is to the Franco-Prussian war indemnity of 1871-1873.
-This transfer was virtually a lump sum, was of a large scale, was successfully made, and was largely free of default risk.
+This transfer is an ideal candidate for study.
+It was virtually a lump sum, was of a large scale, was successfully made, and was largely free of default risk.
 The transfer took place in an environment of relatively free international capital markets.
 Data on the terms of trade and on macroeconomic aggregates are available for France and some of its trading partners for this period.

-After the Franco-Prussian war, France owed an indemnity of 5 billion francs.
+After the Franco-Prussian War, France owed Germany an indemnity of 5 billion francs.
 Under the Treaty of Frankfurt, France agreed to pay this amount by 1 March 1875.
 Appendix A to this paper contains the relevant article of the treaty.
 In fact, most of the money was raised through two domestic bond issues in 1871 and 1872, which were heavily over-subscribed.
 Payment was complete during 1873.
 As Kindleberger (1993, p 245) noted: